Aaryan-Engineering/go-kart-telemetry-analysis/README.md

 🔗 **[View a sample dashboard](https://aaryan-engineering.github.io/go-kart-telemetry-analysis/)**

 *This is the HTML dashboard view.
-The data, graphs, recommendations and conclusions are all generated from a real go-kart telemetry session, not mock data.
+The data, graphs, recommendations and conclusions are all generated from my go-kart telemetry session.
 This link shows what gets produced automatically when you run the pipeline on your own session.
 Plotly-based, no install needed, includes the full engineering conclusions write-up at the bottom of the page.*